 Many improvements can be made to any commercial property to make it more appealing to current renters or attract new renters.
 When considering a rent hike, start the conversation off on the right foot by first tending to as many inexpensive renovations as possible.
 Even small changes will increase the building’s appeal and demand.

 Painting walls, updating wall outlets and switches, adding landscaping, and replacing interior doors, are all topical improvements that can make an older building look new and improve its curb appeal

 Bring in a contractor to review structural needs.
+Determine if the property is in need of a commercial restroom renovation as well.
 While these may be more expensive, they are more likely to result in the ability to charge higher rent.

 Consider improvements such as adding an elevator to make it more accessible or upgrading the lift if one already exists.

 Gather documents concerning the building and review these or have them reviewed by a professional to look for ways of reducing costs.
 With new technology such as improvements in insulation and utilities, there are many ways to reduce maintenance or ongoing expenses.
 It might be as simple as a switch to LED lighting or replacing filters or aging heating and cooling systems.